 Ingrained and institutionalized prejudice, attitudes and behaviors based on a person’s sex or perceived gender.

-Ex: The discrimination or devalue women and girls.
+Ex: Discriminating against and devaluing women and girls.

 Transphobia is a range of negative attitudes, feelings or actions toward transgender, gender non-conforming and non-binary individuals, or towards the trans community, based on the perceived gender of the person.